-We are a biopharmaceutical company focused on discovering, acquiring, developing and commercializing next generation immunotherapy platforms that leverage cell- and gene-based therapies to treat patients with cancer.
-We are developing two immuno-oncology platform technologies that utilize the patient's immune system by employing novel, controlled gene expression and innovative cell engineering technologies designed to deliver safe, effective, and scalable cell- and viral-based therapies for the treatment of multiple cancer types.
-Our first platform is referred to as Sleeping Beauty and is based on the genetic engineering of immune cells using a non-viral transposon/transposase system to stably reprogram T cells outside of the body for subsequent infusion.
+We are a clinical-stage biopharmaceutical company focused on discovering, acquiring, developing and commercializing next generation immunotherapy platforms that leverage cell- and gene-based therapies to treat patients with cancer.
+We are developing two immuno-oncology platform technologies that utilize the immune system by employing novel, controlled gene expression and innovative cell engineering technologies designed to deliver safe, effective, and scalable non-viral cell- and viral-based gene therapies for the treatment of multiple cancer types.
+Our first platform is referred to as Sleeping Beauty and is based on the genetic engineering of immune cells using a non-viral transposon/transposase system that is intended to stably reprogram T cells outside of the body for subsequent infusion.
 Our second platform is termed Controlled IL-12, which is designed to stimulate expression of interleukin 12, or IL-12, a master regulator of the immune system, in a controlled and safe manner to focus the patient's immune system to attack cancer cells.
-We believe these two platforms will provide unique and powerful solutions to address the issues associated with (1) treating solid tumors with heterogeneous and unknown antigens, and (2) providing cost-effective scalable manufacturing solutions for T-cell receptor T-cell, or TCR+ T, and chimeric antigen receptor, or CAR T-cell, or CAR+ T, therapies for solid tumors and hematologic malignancies.
+We believe these two platforms have the potential to provide unique and powerful solutions to address the issues associated with (1) treating solid tumors with heterogeneous and unknown antigens, and (2) providing cost-effective scalable manufacturing solutions for T cell receptor T cell, or TCR+ T, therapies for solid tumors and chimeric antigen receptor, or CAR T cell, or CAR+ T, therapies targeting CD19 on malignant B cells.
 We expect programs from our two platform technologies to be in the clinic in 2019.

 Using our Sleeping Beauty platform, we are developing TCR+ T therapies initially to target solid tumors.
-Our T cell receptor, or TCR, program designs and manufactures T cells that target antigens unique to each patient, thereby delivering truly personalized therapy that can attack an individual patient's cancer.
-The Sleeping Beauty system uses DNA plasmids to reprogram T cells to express introduced TCRs on a patient-by-patient basis (addressing intertumor heterogeneity) and to express more than one TCR for each patient (addressing intra-tumor heterogeneity).
-We believe the scalability of our approach provides a competitive advantage to alternative viral-based approaches to T-cell manufacturing.
-Under our Cooperative Research and Development Agreement, or CRADA, the National Cancer Institute, or the NCI, intends to initiate a Phase 1 clinical trial in patients with a variety of solid tumors using the Sleeping Beauty platform to genetically modify T-cells to target patient-specific neoantigens in mid-2019.
+Our T cell receptor, or TCR, program designs and manufactures T cells that are intended to target tumor-specific antigens, thereby delivering personalized therapy that can attack an individual patient's cancer.
+These antigens are referred to as neoantigens as they are only expressed by the tumor, reducing the potential for toxicity upon targeting normal cells.
+A minority of neoantigens are shared between patients and between classes of tumors and are referred to as "hotspots".
+The Sleeping Beauty system uses DNA plasmids to reprogram T cells to express introduced TCRs on a patient-by-patient basis (addressing inter-tumor heterogeneity) and possibly to express more than one TCR for each patient (addressing intra-tumor heterogeneity).
+The genetic modification using the Sleeping Beauty system of recipient-derived products enables us to target neoantigens in two ways.
+The first recognizes that most neoantigens are unique to each patient's tumor and we plan to infuse TCR+ T cells expressing recipient-derived (autologous) TCRs.
+The second is based on the finding that some neoantigens in hotspots are shared between patients and we plan to administer TCR+ T expressing allogeneic TCRs from a library derived from third parties.
+We believe the scalability of our approach provides a competitive advantage to alternative viral-based approaches to T cell manufacturing.
+Under our Cooperative Research and Development Agreement, or CRADA, the National Cancer Institute, or the NCI, intends to initiate a clinical trial in patients with a variety of solid tumors using the Sleeping Beauty platform to genetically modify T cells to target patient-specific neoantigens in mid-2019.
 The clinical trial will be under the direction of Steven A. Rosenberg, M.D., Ph.D., Chief of the Surgery Branch at the NCI.